Azure/Azure-Sentinel/Solutions/Auth0/readme.md

 ![](Images/API.png?raw=true)

-6. Please make sure the domain value under settings --> Environment Varaibles, please refer below screen shot for reference and other values are entered from the above step copied values and Domain should be  starts with https://,then click on Apply  and restart function app
+6. Please make sure the domain value under settings --> Environment Variables, please refer below screen shot for reference and other values are entered from the above step copied values and Domain should be  starts with https://,then click on Apply  and restart function app

 ![](Images/functionappvalues.png?raw=true)